 The Wimbledon Queue is a phenomenon that’s grown up around the most famous tennis tournament in the world.
 As athletes compete for a share of the £44 million prize fund, thousands of fans queue for hours, even days, for the chance to buy tickets to watch the play.

 But is it worth the effort to queue for tickets at Wimbledon?
 How much play do you get to see?
-Last year, 2023, my son joined the iconic Wimbledon queue with a friend.
-This is what happened plus important updates for 2024.
+We’ve joined the iconic Wimbledon queue.
+This is what happened plus important updates for 2025.

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.